ironhack-labs/lab-javascript-greatest-movies/README.md

 ### Iteration 5: Order by year

 We need to sort the movies in ascending order by their release year.
 This should be easy using one of the **methods** we have just learned. :wink:
-Create a function `orderByYear()` that receives an array as parameter and returns a _new sorted array_.
+Create a function `orderByYear()` that receives an array as a parameter and returns a _new sorted array_.

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_3db351079827c0acba42cf1e397dd8a3.gif)

 If two movies have the same year, order them in alphabetical order by their title! :heavy_check_mark:

 :warning: **Important:** Your function should *return a new array*, containing the movies ordered by the year.
 Your function should not modify (mutate) the original array.
 You may need to do some research on how to make a "copy" or "clone" an array.